Clapham Common in London was my goal during a London research trip hunting for Oswald Chambers’ Bible Training College.

 45 Clapham Common North

 The Bible Training College (BTC) was housed at 45 Clapham Common.
-My husband and I caught caught the Underground for Clapham Common itself.
+My husband and I took the Underground to Clapham Common itself.

-By chatting with a worker, I learned that particular line, the Northern, was the oldest and thus one the Chambers family would have taken.
+By chatting with a worker, I learned that the Northern line was the oldest and thus one the Chambers family would have taken.
 It’s also the tube station BTC students who did not live there would have ridden.

 Clapham Common is the largest park in London.

 Elegant townhouse mansions overlook the park.
-The Pentecostal League of Prayer conducted their meetings at nearby Speke Hall.
-Oswald Chambers spoke there often in the first decade of the twentieth century.
+The Pentecostal League of Prayer held meetings at nearby Speke Hall, where Oswald Chambers often spoke in the first decade of the twentieth century.

-During those early years, Chambers traveled about the British Isles speaking.
-He journeyed to the United States and also Japan.
+During those early years, Chambers traveled around the British Isles, speaking.
+He also traveled to the United States and Japan.
 He spent six months teaching and working with God’s Bible School in Cincinnati, Ohio.

 God’s Bible School inspiration